reduxkotlin/NameGameSampleApp/README.md

     User interaction -> Dispatch Action -> new state (reduce) -> view rendered by presenter

 ## "Dumb Views"
 Views in this arch are truely 'dumb' - they should contain nearly no logic.
 They are responsible for rendering the view based on the `ViewState` given to them by the presenter.
+They are implemented for each platform and utilize native UI SDKs and libs for each platform.
+Android uses Fragments and iOS uses UIViewControllers.

 ## Presenters